atbeard/Project/README.md

 Technologies Used (.html, .css, .json, .php)

 Ideas for future improvement:
-Updated menus for the Food and Drink pages.
+1. Updated menus for the Food and Drink pages.
 Including better user interaction with the item pictures (ie. hoverover price over the image instead of popover)

-Updated booking form that can save user information
+2. Updated booking form that can save user information

-Login page where users can log on with saved information from the past
+3. Login page where users can log on with saved information from the past

+4. New page with hours of operation